irashed/C-88-Hajar-v1/README.md

 - Complete what we started and make it globally by supporting many languages.
 - Automatically filter all the information that we get from people who use it.
 - Add more features to our AI platform.

+##What we do and what is ready before the hackathon
+- Watson is the AI platform form IBM, We add intents, entities, and created a dialog to make it useful.
+- We use open source code for Node.js and waston with our API.
+- Change the UI and make it pretty.
+- Connect with MongoDB to store the data and use it in the future.